DUI Lawyer in Indianapolis Helping Clients Get Charges Reduced or Dismissed

-According to Indiana DUI law, first-time DUI DWI offenders in Indiana could receive fines of up to $5,000 and six months to one year in jail.
-A second DUI charge could entail fines of up to $10,000 and jail time, from one year to three years.
+According to Indiana DUI law, first-time DUI convictions in Indiana could receive fines of up to $5,000 and six months to one year in jail.
+Second DUI convictions could entail fines of up to $10,000 and jail time, from one year to three years.

 Depending on the situation, first-time offense or repeated offenses, and the severity of the DUI charges, other repercussions might include: